jimweirich/flexmock/README.md

   original method to be called, pass_thru will always return the undefined object.

-  If a block is supplied to pass_thru, the value returned from the original method will be passed to the block and the value of the block will be returned.
+  If a block is supplied to `pass_thru`, the value returned from the original method will be passed to the block and the value of the block will be returned.
 This allows you to mock methods on the returned value.